 The requirement for additional free-play recess will not require additional state funds.
-However, the districts may incur additional costs associated with the 20 minutes of free-play recess replacing current instructional time.
+However, the districts may incur additional costs associated with educator salary contracts if the 20 minutes of free-play recess replaces current instructional time which would require adding time to the school day.